 The RE scheme we use is "God Matters", which aims to include and meet the targets set out in the Curriculum Directory – Revelation, The Church, Celebration, Life in Christ – for EYFS, KS 1 and 2.
 It has a varied approach to learning and encourages questioning and deepening of thinking skills through a range of thinking tools.
 This enables children to develop investigation, interpretation, communication, and evaluation skills.
 The use of art, dance and drama allows all children to enjoy and achieve in RE lessons.

 The work is organised into the following units

 Terms 5 and 6:

 Details of the areas covered by each year group can be found in the Newsletters section of Our Catholic School

-A Journey in Love explores the spiritual, social, emotional, intellectual and physical aspects of growing and changing into the people God created us to be.
+Live Life to the Full explores the spiritual, social, emotional, intellectual and physical aspects of growing and changing into the people God created us to be.
 It places God’s love at the centre of this exploration.
 The love God has for his creation is the model used to explore other relationships, helping children to recognise how a healthy, positive relationship works.

 The school’s role is to support you, the parents, who are recognised as the first and best educators of your children.
 Should you have any questions about the content of the scheme we would be happy to discuss these with you.

 By September 2025, all schools in the Clifton Diocese will be moving over to a new curriculum.